Separating Twins

 2. Not separating twins is easier for parents of twins

-Hands down, it’s much easier to use the One-parenting-fits-all formula with twins.
+Hands down, it’s much easier to use the one-size-fits-all parenting formula with twins.
 Do everything in the same way, at the same time, in the same order, for the same length of time.
 Of course!
 You are busy, life is demanding, your children can be demanding, and you are human.
-It takes a lot more time, effort and energy to have one-one-one time with your twins, to take one with you and have someone else stay with the other.
-To make different meals, enroll in different classes, have different after school curricula, send one twin to a play date and not the other, and give one twin the attention they want because they need it, while not quite include the other.
+It takes a lot more time, effort, and energy to have one-on-one time with your twins, to take one with you, and have someone else stay with the other.
+To make different meals, enroll in different classes, have different after-school curricula, send one twin to a play date and not the other, and give one twin the attention they want because they need it, while not quite including the other.

 I get it.
 I really do.

 That’s why I do most of these things too.
-I’m aware of their uniqueness and celebrate their differences, yet the flow of the day doesn’t always leave time for individual explorations, to one-on-one time with each, to do the activity one wants, and THEN the other one.
+I’m aware of their uniqueness and celebrate their differences, yet the flow of the day doesn’t always leave time for individual explorations, one-on-one time with each, and doing the activity one wants, followed by the other.

-I will always let them know the other twin has their own needs, and they feel different to them.
+I will always let them know the other twin has their own needs, and they feel different from them.
 They need something right now, and I’m giving it to them.
 I want each twin to know I SEE them, and their needs are important to me.
-I don’t want them to musk their feelings or make them think they need to feel like someone else.
+I don’t want them to mask their feelings or make them think they need to feel like someone else.

 Doing things together and sharing can be fun.
 Yet it’s not the default.
-It’s a realtiy at times, but it’s not all that life has is store for them.
+It’s a reality at times, but it’s not all that life has is store for them.